abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ### Built-in HTTP/3 Support

-In .NET 6, HTTP/3 was introduced for experimental purposes and with .NET 7 now it’s fully supported.
-But it's not enabled by default, it's understandable since it's still new and only %20 of the applications currently use it, on the other hand, HTTP/2 uses by almost every application.
+In .NET 6, HTTP/3 was introduced for experimental purposes and now with .NET 7 it’s fully supported.
+But it's not enabled by default, it's understandable since it's still new and only %20 of the applications currently use it, on the other hand, HTTP/2 is used by almost every application.

 To enable the HTTP/3 support, we need to configure it in our **Program.cs** file: